suesakol/introductory-it/README.md

 * **DCA_ProductionFull.txt**: A distinctive collexeme analysis report of the elicitation data, English L1 and Thai L1 data combined.
 * **DCA_ProductionThai.txt**: A distinctive collexeme analysis report of the elicitation data, Thai L1 data only.
 * **Production_introIT.csv**: Elicitation data from English L1 and Thai L1 participants.

+## Elicitation data

+Production data can be found in the **Production_introIT.csv** file, which consists of the following columns: